 Past engagements as a guest conductor and visiting composer include the University of Northern Iowa Symphonic Band, University of Wisconsin–River Falls Symphony Band, the University of New Hampshire Wind Symphony and Concert Band, the MN Intercollegiate Honor Band, and the USAF Heritage of America Band.
 An active supporter of new and innovative music, she has commissioned and premiered works by Andrew Boysen, Adam Boll, Asako Hirabayashi, and Matthew C. Saunders.

-She holds a Doctor of Musical Arts in Conducting from The Ohio State University, where she served as conductor of the OSU Collegiate Winds, assistant conductor of the OSU Wind Symphony and Symphonic Band, and taught undergraduate conducting classes.
-Her dissertation included a critical edition of Aaron Copland's El Salón México for wind ensemble.
-She also holds an MM in Wind Conducting from Oklahoma State University and a Bachelor of Music Education from the University of Wisconsin–Eau Claire.
-Her principal conducting teachers include Russel Mikkelson, Joseph Missal, Hilary Apfelstadt, and Marshall Haddock.
+She earned a Doctor of Musical Arts in Conducting from The Ohio State University under Russel C. Mikkelson, where she served as conductor of the OSU Collegiate Winds, regular assistant conductor of the OSU Wind Symphony and Symphonic Band, and taught undergraduate conducting classes.
+She also holds a Master of Music in Wind Conducting from Oklahoma State University and a Bachelor of Music Education from the University of Wisconsin–Eau Claire.
+Her clarinet instructors include James Pyne, Babette Belter, and Richard Fletcher.

-She is also the creator of Marrying Mr. Darcy, the Pride & Prejudice card game.
+She is also the creator of Marrying Mr. Darcy, the Pride & Prejudice card game, and occasionally advocates/speaks on the topics of crowdfunding, game design, and arts entrepreneurship, with past appearances at the XOXO Festival, on the Drunk Austen podcast, and in a variety of gaming-related media.
 Originally from Whitewater, Wisconsin, she currently lives near Minneapolis with her husband, designer and graphic novelist Erik Evensen.